Basic Boat Info

 STARBOARD GUEST STATEROOM

 This guest stateroom is located forward and amidships.
 Accommodations include lower and upper bunks.
-Full ensuite head with standup shower which also serves as there day head.
+Full ensuite head with standup shower which also serves as their day head.
 There is a opening hatch and considerable storage.

 GUEST/CREW STATEROOM